Feedback

 George W. Della Sr. presided over South Baltimore by virtue of the Stonewall Democratic Club.
 Tommy D’Alesandro Sr. held sway over Little Italy and Highlandtown.
 Jack Pollock was the boss of Park Heights through his Trenton Democratic Club.

-On the Westside, Irv Kovens pulled strings from the back room of his furniture store, while Victorine Q. Adams was making headway in the world of white-only “b’hoys” clubs with her own Colored Women’s Democratic Campaign Council.
+On the Westside, Irv Kovens pulled strings from the back room of his furniture store, while Victorine Q. Adams was making headway in the world of white-only “b’hoys” with her Colored Women’s Democratic Campaign Council.

 All of these organizations are now defunct, the families and bosses associated with them ancient history.
 All but the Currans.